 Curating a quality content newsletter is a manual and sometimes long task, however the alternatives are all automated and quality can’t be maintained.
 The point of a curated newsletter, is ensuring content is high quality and on topic, hence why readers will subscribe.

 Running growth.email overall is an enjoyable experience, I get to read a lot, and I receive regular great feedback from readers, such as below.
+You can also use a tool such as feedback button for feedback.

 If you are considering starting a curated email newsletter, then I highly recommend you give it a go.
 The enjoyment of sharing something you are passionate about, and getting great reader feedback if it all goes well, is very motivating.